-“It іѕ important to bе aware оf thе symptoms of vein dіѕеаѕе ѕо thаt уоu know when to seek appropriate treatment”
+“It іѕ important to bе aware оf thе symptoms of vein dіѕеаѕе ѕо thаt уоu know when to seek appropriate treatment.”

 Lеg ѕwеllіng or edema is commonly evaluated by your primary physician or cardiologist.
-Routine bloodwork and sometimes cardiac imaging are indicated to rule out more significant concerns.
+Routine bloodwork and sometimes cardiac imaging are required to rule out more significant concerns.
 It is important to also consider your diet and the medications you might be taking.

 Lеg hеаvіnеѕѕ is most commonly due to chronic venous insufficiency.
-With poor circulation, the blood will pool in the legs giving them a weighted feeling.
+With poor circulation, the blood will pool in the legs, giving them a weighted feeling.
 This tends to be worse towards the end of the day or after prolonged periods of standing.
 You may notice that you are often raising your legs or rocking side to side to help relieve some of that discomfort.
 If you have any of these feelings, our vein clinic can help make the diagnosis and prescribe a regimen to improve your circulation.

 Restless leg syndrome is a condition in which the person has an uncontrollable and annoying urge to move their legs, especially during the night time.
 The exact mechanisms are not known; however, medications such as Requip are used to regulate dopamine in the body and help with symptoms.

 To the surprise of many, venous insufficiency is one of the most common reasons for restless leg syndrome.
 Several clinical studies have demonstrated consistent improvements in RLS patients who were found to have venous insufficiency and subsequently treated.